wjcheon/CT_DICOM_With_Phsp_Published-Geant4/ReadMe.md

 Jonathan Madsen, Nov 2013: updated DICOM to utilize multithreading now available in Geant4.10

 **The example (DICOM With Phsp) is modified and written by wjcheon.**
-**If you have any question for this code, please send the e-mail to me.**
+**If you want to take the codes, please send the e-mail to me. (source and header files are not contained)**
 **plus, if you want to use this code for your research,**
 ####**please let me know and add to authors in your paper.**